 Marbury Country Park Lifelist and Patch Year List 2006

-I first discovered Marbury Country Park in 1980 during a drive with my parents.
-We enjoyed a leisurely walk around the park and noted a pleasing variety of bird species.
-Although subsequent visits were limited by my reliance on my mother for transport, I continued to make occasional trips with my father whenever the opportunity arose.
+I first encountered Marbury Country Park in 1980 during a family drive with my parents.
+A leisurely walk around the park revealed a surprisingly rich variety of birdlife, an impression that lingered long after that initial visit.
+In the years that followed, opportunities to return were limited by my reliance on my mother for transport, though I was fortunate to make occasional visits with my father whenever circumstances allowed.

 Map Of the Area

-Although I moved away in 2007, I continue to return whenever new species are recorded, as the patch is still explored daily by dedicated local birders.
-My current patch life list stands at 201 species (see below).
+Although I moved away in 2007, Marbury continues to draw me back, particularly when new species are recorded.
+The site is still covered daily by committed local observers, ensuring that its ornithological interest remains as strong as ever.
+My current Marbury patch life list now stands at 201 species (see below).

 Latest Birds seen on the Patch: